reduxframework/redux-framework-4/readme.txt

 = 4.1.6 =
 * Fixed: Issue with customizer double loading the PHP classes and causing an exception.
+* Fixed: Chanced a class name as to not conflict with a 6+ year old version of Redux.
 * Release date: July 30, 2020

 = 4.1.5 =